tc39/proposal-ses/README.md

   1. Add to all realms, including the shared proto-SES realm, a new property, `Reflect.SESProtoGlobal`, whose value is the shared global of the proto-SES realm.
-This can trivially be derived from `Reflect.makeSESRealm` by `Reflect.makeSESRealm().__proto__`.
-We provide it directly only because it seems wasteful to create a fresh realm and throw it away, only to access something shared.

   1. Add to all realms, including the shared proto-SES realm, a new derived builtin function `Reflect.confine(src, endowments)`.
 This